The Jim Henson Hour

-The Jim Henson Hour is a television series that aired on NBC in 1989.
-It was developed as a showcase for The Jim Henson Company's various puppet creations, including the Muppet characters.
+The Jim Henson Hour is an American television series that aired on NBC in 1989.
+It was developed as a showcase for The Jim Henson Company's various puppet creations, including the Muppets.

 Nine of the twelve episodes produced aired on NBC before the program was canceled due to low ratings.
-Two episodes later aired on Nickelodeon in 1992 and 1993, and the final episode "Food" never aired.
-The show was never broadcast in the UK.
-After The Jim Henson Hour, the Muppets did not have another prime-time TV show until Muppets Tonight in 1996, six years after Jim Henson's death.
+Two episodes later aired on Nickelodeon in November 1992 and August 1993, and the final episode "Food" never aired in the United States, but was broadcast in the UK in December 1990.
+After The Jim Henson Hour, the Muppets did not have another prime-time TV show until Muppets Tonight (1996–98), six years after Jim Henson's death.

 Format

 The Jim Henson Hour was modeled after the Walt Disney Presents specials, in which every week Disney would show off the latest innovations and creations of his production company.
-At the beginning of each episode, Jim Henson would enter an abstractly-decorated set (alongside the Thought Lion from his series The StoryTeller) and introduce the evening's show.
+At the beginning of each episode, Jim Henson would enter an abstractly-decorated set (alongside the Thought Lion from his series The Storyteller) and introduce the evening's show.
 Beyond that, the series never had a set structure.
-The room where Henson and the Thought Lion performed their introduction was computer-generated environment.
+The room where Henson and the Thought Lion performed their introduction was a computer-generated environment.

 Three of the twelve installments were hour-long mini-movies: